BangPenthol05/control-room/README.md

 ## 📄 License

-Proprietary - PT.
-Ching Luh Internal Use Only
+Proprietary - Internal Use Only

 ---